general information about bows

 Cello bow normal balance point: 240 - 270mm.

-We tend to prefer bows with a medium heavy weight and a fairly tip heavy balance point, but bow choice is extremely personal and depends on the instrument, the strings, the type of music and the player.
+I tend to prefer bows with a medium heavy weight and a fairly tip heavy balance point, but bow choice is extremely personal and depends on the instrument, the strings, the type of music and the player.
 Many good players keep several bows to use depending on the music or the development of their technique.

 There are many other variables that affect the feel of a bow, such as stiffness and flexibility, and amount and speed of springiness.
-It's hard to give numbers to these things without a physics lab, so we try to describe the bows with terms such as slow or fast, bouncy, stiff flexible and so on.
+It's hard to give numbers to these things without a physics lab, so we try to describe the bows with terms such as slow or fast, bouncy, stiff, flexible, and so on.